technomancy/leiningen/doc/TUTORIAL.md

 # Tutorial

+## What is Leiningen

+Leiningen is a tool for automating Clojure projects without setting your hair on fire.

+Leiningen makes it easy to

+ * Manage dependencies for your project
+ * Run tests
+ * Access the REPL without worrying about adding dependencies to classpath
+ * Compile Java sources (if any)
+ * Run the app
+ * Compile and package projects for deployment
+ * Publish libraries to repositories such as [Clojars](http://clojars.org)
+ * Write custom automation tasks in Clojure

+If you come from the Java world, Leiningen is "Maven meets Ant without the pain".
+For Ruby and Python folks, Leiningen combines RubyGems/Bundler/Rake and pip/Fabric in a single tool.

+## What This Tutorial Covers

+This tutorial will briefly cover project structure, dependency management, running tests, the REPL and topics related to deployment.

 For those of you new to the JVM who have never touched Ant or Maven in
 anger: don't panic.
 Leiningen is designed with you in mind.
 This tutorial will help you get started and explain Leiningen's take on project automation and JVM-land dependency management.

+## Getting Help

 Also keep in mind that Leiningen ships with fairly comprehensive help;
 `lein help` gives a list of tasks while `lein help task` provides details.
 Further documentation such as the readme, sample configuration, and even this tutorial are also provided.

+## Leiningen Projects

+Leiningen works with *projects*.
+A project is a group of Clojure (and, possibly, Java) source files with a bit of metadata about them.
+The metadata is stored in a file named `project.clj` (by convention) in the repository root. `project.clj` is how you tell Leiningen about things like

+ * Project name
+ * Project description
+ * What libraries the project depends on
+ * What Clojure version to use
+ * Where to find source files
+ * What's the main namespace of the app

+and more.

+Most Leiningen tasks only make sense in the context of a project.
+Some (for example, `lein repl`) can also work globally, from any directory.

+Next lets take a look at how projects are created.

 ## Creating a Project